Debtor in Possession (DIP)

 The U.S. Trustee plays a major role in monitoring the progress of a chapter 11 case and supervising its administration.
 The U.S. Trustee is responsible for monitoring the debtor in possession's operation of the business and the submission of operating reports and the payment of fees.
 Additionally, the U.S. Trustee monitors applications for compensation and reimbursement by the professionals hired to administer the bankruptcy case, scrutinizes plans and disclosure statements filed with the court, and oversees the creditors' committees.

-The U.S. Trustee conducts a meeting of the creditors, often referred to as the section 341 meeting, in a chapter 11 case.
+The U.S. Trustee conducts a meeting of the creditors, often called the section 341 meeting, in a chapter 11 case.
 The U.S. Trustee and creditors may question the debtor under oath at the 341 meeting concerning the debtor's acts, conduct, property, and the administration of the case.

 The U.S. Trustee also imposes certain requirements on the debtor in possession concerning matters such as reporting its monthly income and operating expenses, establishing new bank accounts, and paying current employee withholding and other taxes.
 By law, the debtor in possession must pay a quarterly fee to the U.S. Trustee for each quarter of a year until the case is closed, converted or dismissed.
 The amount of the fee, which may range from $250 to $10,000, depends on the amount of the debtor's disbursements during each quarter.
 Should a debtor in possession fail to comply with the reporting requirements of the U.S. Trustee or orders of the bankruptcy court, or fail to take the appropriate steps to bring the case to confirmation, the U.S. Trustee may file a motion with the court to have the debtor's chapter 11 case converted to Chapter 7 or to have the case dismissed.